Extending your Visa

 The Student visa online application form will automatically calculate how much of the Immigration Health Surcharge (IHS) applicants have to pay and they will be able to make the IHS payment as part of their Student visa application.
 Please note, applicants who enter the IHS portal will have 30 minutes to complete the payment and return to the visa application.
 If applicants fail to complete within 30 minutes, they will have to re-start the visa application and will need to make another IHS payment.

 How much will this cost?

-If this period of leave includes part of a year that is six months or less, the amount payable for that part of a year is half the specified amount, ie £150 for students and their dependants.
-If the period of leave includes part of a year that is more than 6 months, the full £300 annual amount is payable.
+If this period of leave includes part of a year that is less than six months, the amount payable for that part of a year is half the specified amount, ie £235 for students and their dependents.
+If the period of leave includes part of a year that is more than 6 months, the full £470 annual amount is payable.